NotSpecial/fairguidegenerator/README.md

 flask run
 ```

-Now you should be set up for development.
+Now you are set up for development.